 ○ Completed OPT Request Form

 ○ Completed Form I-765.
 Please type your responses on this form.
-Instructions for filling out Form I-765 are listed below.
+Instructions for filling out Form I-765 are included on this webpage.

 ○ Completed Form G-1145.
 Please type your responses on this form.
 This form allows you to receive an email and/or a text message that the application has been accepted at USCIS.